Régis Schultz

-Régis Schultz (born 10 December 1968), is a French businessman, currently the CEO of JD Sports.
-During his career, Régis Schultz held the positions of President of Retail at Al-Futtaim Group, CEO of French retail chain Monoprix and member of the executive committee of Groupe Casino, CEO of Darty, CEO of French retailer BUT and top executive of Kingfisher PLC.
+Régis Schultz (born 10 December 1968) is a French businessman, who is the CEO of JD Sports.
+During his career, Schultz has been president ofretail at Al-Futtaim Group, CEO of French retail chain Monoprix and member of the executive committee of Groupe Casino, CEO of Darty, CEO of French retailer BUT and a senior executive at Kingfisher PLC.

-Biography
+Early life

+Schultz graduated from Paris Dauphine University in 1993.

+Career

 Early career

-After graduating from Paris Dauphine University in 1993, Régis Schultz started his career with the Pernod Ricard Group as Financial Controller at Orangina, becoming Chief Financial Officer of CSR Pampryl in 1997.
+Schultz started his career with the Pernod Ricard Group as Financial Controller at Orangina, becoming Chief Financial Officer of CSR Pampryl in 1997.

-In 2000, he joined Kingfisher PLC starting in Castorama France as Chief Financial Officer and then became the Deputy Chief Executive Officer.
+In 2000, he joined Kingfisher plc starting in Castorama France as Chief Financial Officer and then became the Deputy Chief Executive Officer.

-In 2003, he moves to London to be the Strategy and Development Director of Kingfisher, member of the executive board, stepping up as Chief Financial Officer, Commercial Director and finally Chief Operating Officer for the subsidiary of Kingfisher, B&Q (Block & Quayle).
+In 2003, he moved to London to be the Strategy and Development Director of Kingfisher, member of the executive board, stepping up as Chief Financial Officer, Commercial Director and finally Chief Operating Officer for the subsidiary of Kingfisher, B&Q (Block & Quayle).

-In 2008, Régis Schultz became Chief Executive Officer of the French furniture retailer BUT, after the leveraged buyout from Goldman Sachs and Colony Capital.
+In 2008, Schultz became Chief Executive Officer (CEO) of the French furniture retailer BUT, after the leveraged buyout from Goldman Sachs and Colony Capital.
 After a successful turnaround at BUT, he joins Darty PLC as Chief Executive Officer and Chairman of Darty France in 2013.

-Following the take over by Fnac in 2016, he became the Chairman and CEO of Monoprix and member of the Casino Group executive committee.
+Following the take over by Fnac in 2016, he became the chairman and CEO of Monoprix and member of the Casino Group executive committee.

+In September 2022, he succeeded Peter Cowgill as CEO of JD Sports.

 CEO of BUT

-In October 2008, Régis Schultz became CEO of BUT, a major French furniture retailer acquired by Colony Capital and Goldman Sachs.
+In October 2008, Schultz became CEO of BUT, a major French furniture retailer acquired by Colony Capital and Goldman Sachs.
 Driving organizational change, he digitalized BUT's stores and introduced new store formats, reviving its profitability and market share.

 BUT sold 25 of its stores property for 200 million euros, thus unloading most of the company's debt.
 It opened BUT City and BUT Cosy stores - the retailer's new store formats, fully modernized its inventory and equipped all the employees with connected touch pads.
 Régis Schultz lead BUT to launching its first ecommerce website and implemented the performance and sales management system across the entire network of retail outlets.

-Under Régis Schultz's tenure, BUT's sales grew 7% yearly, hitting 1.8 billion euros in 2011.
+Under Schultz's tenure, BUT's sales grew 7% yearly, hitting 1.8 billion euros in 2011.